Institute for Astronomy, Astrophysics, Space Applications and Remote Sensing: History

 The present structure of the Institute for Astronomy, Astrophysics, Space Applications and Remote Sensing (IAASARS) was established in March 2012, by the merging of two independent institutes of the National Observatory of Athens (NOA): The Institute of Astronomy and Astrophysics (IAA) and the Institute for Space Applications and Remote Sensing (ISARS).
 IAA evolved from the old Astronomical Institute, which was founded as a discrete section of NOA in 1890, together with the Meteorological and Seismological institutes.
 It carried-on the tradition of ground-based observational astronomy that commenced with the construction of the Observatory of Athens in 1842, but also expanded it to modern research fields such as space observational astrophysics.
 ISARS was founded in 1955, under the name Ionospheric Institute.
 In 1990, the Ionospheric Institute was renamed to Institute of Ionospheric and Space Research and in 1999 took the name Institute for Space Applications and Remote Sensing in order to reflect its expanded activities, which cover a variety of aspects of space research and applications.
-The location of the Institute is at the NOA campus north of Athens, on Mount Penteli, nearly 16 km from the historic site of NOA at the center of Athens across the Parthenon.
+The location of the Institute is at the NOA campus north of Athens, the Penteli Observatory on Mount Penteli, nearly 16 km from the historic site of NOA at the center of Athens across the Parthenon.
 The institute is supervised and supported by the General Secretariat of Research and Technology of the Greek Ministry of Education.